-The course "Statistical Models for Automatic Learning" addresses the problem of automatic learning from the perspective of probabilistic models and statistical estimation.
+The course "Statistical Models for Machine Learning" addresses the problem of machine learning from the perspective of probabilistic models and statistical estimation.

-While the course presents the most useful models and methods in this context, it is not intended to be an exhaustive catalog.
+While the course presents useful models and methods in this context, it is not intended to be an exhaustive catalog.

-The challenge is not only to empower students to understand and use existing methods wisely, but also to design new methods (or adapt existing methods) to address the particularities of new problems.
+The challenge is not only to empower students to understand and use existing methods wisely, but also to design new methods (or adapt existing methods) to address the peculiarities of new problems.

-The course will also aim to achieve a continuum from theory to practice, whether in class or in TP : the hypotheses associated with a given class of problems are first identified, followed by theoretical modeling work, which leads to the definition of a model and its inference algorithms.
+The course will also aim to achieve a continuum from theory to practice, whether during lectures or labworks : the hypothesis associated with a given class of problems are first identified, followed by a theoretical modeling work, which leads to the definition of a model and its inference algorithms.
 These results are then implemented (in Python) and evaluated on data.

 - Be able to choose a statistical model/method adapted to the problem under consideration and implement it appropriately

 - Be able to understand the theoretical concepts underlying a statistical inference method presented in a scientific article.

 - Be able to implement a model / statistical method in a language such as Python.